Hello Paneristi,

 *PAM means “Panerai Model”, because of the letters PAM as part of the reference, most Paneristi name the Panerai watch simply “Pam”.

-You can classify the references in four groups how they were limited and/or sold:
+You can classify the references in four main groups how they were limited and/or sold:

 Standard reference (SR): Produced in volumes about 500-8000 pieces p.a.